OrHava/FindJobProject/README.md

 Thank you for using FIND JOB.
 We hope it helps you find your next career opportunity.

-To Connect this project, you need to dowlownd the lasted version of Android Studio and Java: https://developer.android.com/studio https://www.oracle.com/java/technologies/downloads/
+To Connect this project, you need to download the lasted version of Android Studio and Java: https://developer.android.com/studio https://www.oracle.com/java/technologies/downloads/
 To make sure the code work with cloud, you need to open your own FireBase account and SDK setup and configuration to the code, download google-services.json, and add it to MyApp - > app -> src, and then modify google id String to the new onces you have in your FireBase Ac and then - >
 Connect Your perosnal Android studio hash to Firebase: